DHTMLX/docs-suite/docs/tree_collection/api/treecollection_sort_method.md

 @signature: {'sort(by: ISortMode): void;'}

 @params:
-- rule		object		an object with parameters for sorting
+- `rule: object` - an object with parameters for sorting

 @example:
 treeGrid.data.sort({